niZmosis/abi-toolkit/docs/@ethereum-abi-types-generator/types/type-aliases/ClassConfigContext.md

 > **classOutputDir**: `string`

 The output directory for the class.
-If not set it will use the outputDir.
+If not set it will use the `typingsOutputDir`.

+### classOutputFileName

+> **classOutputFileName**: `string`

+The file name to use for the generated class.
+Only used for single file input.
+Defaults to name of the ABI file

+### classOutputFileSuffix

+> **classOutputFileSuffix**: `string`

+The suffix to append to the file name of the generated classes. eg. (my-abi.contract.ts vs my-abi.ts).
+Defaults to "contract"

 ### generateClasses